Seismic Data Interpolation via Denoising Diffusion Implicit Models with Coherence-corrected Resampling: Methodology

-\subsection{Noise Matching Network}
+\subsubsection{Noise Matching Network}

-The noise matching network used in \cite{ho2020denoising} is based on the U-Net architecture with self-attention \cite{vaswani2017attention} and achieves impactful performance.
-Durall \textit{et al.} \cite{durall2023deep} adopt this architecture to accomplish seismic data demultiple, denoising, and interpolation.
-Different from the aforementioned research works, we use a more appropriate network structure for seismic data generation, whose major stream inherits from the guided-diffusion model \cite{dhariwal2021diffusion}.
-It adopts more architecture improvements to attain better generative quality.
-The overall architecture is displayed in Fig. \ref{fig:Noise Matching Network} using stacked residual blocks (Res Block) and attention blocks (Attn Block and MidAttn Block) for the encoder and decoder of U-Net. $\boldsymbol{x}_{t}$ is used as the network input for the denoising learning process to obtain predicted noise $\epsilon_\theta\left(\boldsymbol{x}_t, t\right)$, and the accompanying timestamp $t$ is fed to each layer to embed time information by using the following Transformer sinusoidal time embedding (TE) \cite{vaswani2017attention}
+The overall architecture is displayed in Fig. \ref{fig:Noise Matching Network} using stacked residual blocks (Res Block) for the encoder and decoder of U-Net. $\boldsymbol{x}_{t}$ is used as the network input for the denoising learning process to obtain predicted noise $\epsilon_\theta\left(\boldsymbol{x}_t, t\right)$, and the accompanying timestamp $t$ is fed to each layer to embed time information by using the following Transformer sinusoidal time embedding (TE) \cite{vaswani2017attention}

 where $d$ stands for the dimension of embedding vectors, $t$ is the original time, and $i$ is the dimension.
 Figuratively speaking, it serves for $\boldsymbol{x}_{t}$ to inform each layer about the current step of reverse diffusion.